sevencheng798/MediaPlayerWrapper/readme.md

 ## Compiler introduction:<br>

 If you are the first compiler SDK you need to install some thrid-party dependency libraies such as: openssl-1.1-0h/ffmpeg-4.0 and libao-1.2.0.
-Then endit and correctly set the compiler environment in the am113a-toolchain.cmake. so that the next time you recompile the same types of BOARDS you won't need to set it up again.

 Once the setup is complete, you can execute the following commands for compilation.